 Pork and Bok Choy Potstickers

-1 cup finally chopped bok choy (both white and green parts) (You could use spinach instead)
+- 1 c finely chopped bok choy (both white and green parts) you can use spinach

 In a bowl, mix all ingredients except for wrappers (obviously!), until well combined.